blues/app-accelerators/84-remote-cabinet-backup-battery-sentinel/README.md

 ## 9. Validation and Testing

 **Expected steady-state behavior.** A healthy backup battery generates approximately one `battery_summary.qo` per hour and zero `battery_alert.qo` events.
 The `_session.qo` session events confirm cellular connectivity is healthy.
-Expect a brief flurry of `battery_alert.qo` events during the first few days while thresholds are tuned to the specific battery and charger on site — watch one week of hourly summaries before treating the baseline as calibrated.
+Expect a brief flurry of `battery_alert.qo` events during the first few days while thresholds are tuned to the specific battery and charger on site; watch one week of hourly summaries before treating the baseline as calibrated.

 **Simulating a power outage.** During bench bring-up the simplest test is to temporarily lower `discharge_ma` to `−5.0` via a Notehub environment variable.
 On the next inbound sync the Notecard pulls the new value; on the next sample, any measurement more negative than −5 mA fires `power_outage`.
 Restore the threshold after the test.
-Alternatively, physically disconnect the charger while monitoring the bench rig — the first sample after current reverses will emit an alert.
+Alternatively, physically disconnect the charger while monitoring the bench rig; the first sample after current reverses will emit an alert.

 **Using Mojo to validate power behavior.** The Notecard's published datasheet current figures — see the [low-power design guide](https://dev.blues.io/notecard/notecard-walkthrough/low-power-firmware-design/) for authoritative numbers across SKUs and modes: